 Last, remember that if you are comparing two means, do not use the values of those means to decide whether to run a one-tailed test.
 For example, if you notice one mean is larger than the other, you should not perform a test of whether the mean is larger than the other: you already know that!
 Running a one-tailed test requires something beyond your data; it must be a decision that could be made without seeing the data.

 For this example, we will use actual rather than simulated data from the gasoline data set.
-In this experiment, a group of students were asked to fill the gas tanks on their cars with regular gas and then measure their mileage on that tank.
+In this experiment, a group of students was asked to fill the gas tanks on their cars with regular gas and then measure their mileage on that tank.
 The same students were then asked to do the same with premium gas.
 This is a great example of paired data: every student measured their mileage with regular and premium gas.
 We run this t-test by specifying that it is paired, using the argument paired=TRUE.

 gas <- read.table("gasoline.txt", header=TRUE, row.names=1, sep=",") t.test(gas$premium, gas$regular, paired=TRUE)